jbotmallen/tribbit-api/README.md

     ```
     To create a MongoDB database, follow the steps for the setup in the official <a href="https://www.mongodb.com/resources/products/fundamentals/get-started" target="_blank">MongoDB Documentation</a>.

+    To get your SendGrid API key, follow the steps in setting up a <a href="https://www.twilio.com/docs/sendgrid/for-developers/sending-email/quickstart-nodejs" target="_blank">SendGrid Account</a>.

 4. **Configure TypeScript:**

     Ensure `tsconfig.json` is properly configured.
 The provided `tsconfig.json` should be sufficient for most setups.